 Understanding OCR accuracy expectations is critical for project planning, budget allocation, and setting realistic timelines.
-The difference between 95% and 85% accuracy may seem small, but it translates to 3-4 times more errors requiring manual correction.
+Small-looking accuracy differences can translate into substantially more manual correction once a collection scales beyond a few pages.

 This article examines accuracy benchmarks across document types, measurement methodologies, and the factors that determine recognition performance.
 Whether you are digitizing historical archives or processing modern forms, knowing what accuracy to expect prevents costly surprises during deployment.